AnshumanTripathi/anshumantripathi.github.io/content/blog/zanzibar.md

 ### Low Latency
 It must respond quickly because authorization checks are often in the critical path of user interactions.
 Low latency at the tail is particularly important for serving search results, which often require tens to hundreds of checks.

-Zanzibar employs an array of techniques to achieve low latency and high availability in this globally distributed en- vironment.
+Zanzibar employs an array of techniques to achieve low latency and high availability in this globally distributed environment.
 Its consistency protocol allows the vast majority of requests to be served with locally replicated data, without requiring cross-region round trips.
 Zanzibar stores its data in normalized forms for consistency.
 It handles hot spots on normalized data by caching final and intermediate results, and by deduplicating simultaneous requests.
 It also applies techniques such as hedging requests and optimizing computations on deeply nested sets with limited denormalization[^1].

 ### High Availability
 It must reliably respond to requests because, in the absence of explicit authorizations, client services would be forced to deny their users access.